COVID-19: the latest information for testing, screening and visitors >>

-Beginning May 1, Illinoisans are also required to wear a face mask or cloth face covering in public — another step to help slow the spread of COVID-19.
+Beginning May 1, 2020 Illinoisans were required to start wearing a face mask or cloth face covering in public — another step to help slow the spread of COVID-19.

 The Centers for Disease Control and Prevention (CDC) recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies, while visiting your doctor, and traveling on public transportation.